ssis-aa/machine-learning/shape-classifier/classifier_v1/model/README.md

 # Dimensions of the model

 The file [model.json](model.json) defines the model.
-We will find 4 layers:
+We see serveral layers like "Conv2D", "MaxPooling2D", "Conv2D", "MaxPooling2D", "Flatten" and "Dense".
+The respective 6 weight categories are:

 - Conv2D1.kernel [5, 5, 4, 8] - 5x5x4x8 = 800 values
 - Conv2D1.bias [8] - 8 values